 Our vision is quality education for all, from kindergarten onwards, taught by dynamic and well-trained teachers who excite students and instill in them not only a love of learning today but life-long curiosity.
-We see a generation of forward-thinking young Jordanians, well-versed in local and global issues, able to harness technology’s tools and compete with their peers wherever they are in the world.
-We want this for every child in Jordan and we also want it for Jordan so that we can strengthen the foundations of inclusivity and prosperity for all.
+We want to see a generation of forward-thinking young Jordanians, well-versed in local and global issues, able to harness technological tools and compete with their peers wherever they are in the world.
+We want this for every child in Jordan and we also want it for Jordan, so that we can strengthen the foundations of inclusivity and prosperity for all.

 We’re off to a great start!
 Already, QRF is more than a hub for new learning ideas, it’s an incubator of new education programs.
 One of the most transformative is Edraak.
 Launched in May 2014, this pan-Arab initiative makes available Arabic online learning courses.
 It’s the first non-profit platform of its kind in the Arab world and the feedback from young people is that they want more!
 We’re running to keep up with them!